Caring Portland Massage is proactive in preventing spread of COVID-19.

 .
 All clients will wear face coverings for the duration of the session.
 If you do not have a face covering that completely covers your nose and mouth, you will be provided a face covering.
 If you refuse to wear a face covering, your session is cancelled.

 .
-Therapist double masked (n95 with fresh cloth mask and shield) when indoors.
+Therapist double masked (n95 with fresh cloth mask or K95/KN94) when indoors.
+Therapist fully vaccinated.

 .
 Cleaning is thorough and diligent; including door handles, writing implements, and hard surfaces.
 Linens, tools, bottles, hands, work surfaces will per standard practice be kept clean.